 The service prides itself with airtight security achieved with the help of its split-tunneling feature which lets you route some of your device or app traffic through the VPN while other devices or apps maintain direct access to the internet.
 This is an especially useful feature when it comes to torrenting as you can choose to protect only the torrent client, while all your other online activities remain unaffected.

 The provider promises not to keep any logs pertaining to your online activities.
-This, in combination with military-grade encryption through a wide range of protocols and an automatic kill switch feature, makes IPVanish a force to reckon with in terms of privacy and security.
+This, in combination with military-grade encryption through a wide range of protocols and an automatic kill switch feature (sadly, it's not available on the iOS app), makes IPVanish a force to reckon with in terms of privacy and security.

 NordVPN is envied for its impressive security ensured by the support for all the usual security protocols, an automatic kill switch, 256-bit encryption, as well as double data encryption.
 This particular feature makes sure that your data goes through two separate VPN servers, thus adding another layer of security.
 If you’re worried about your privacy, don’t be.
 NordVPN has a clear no-logs policy.

 VyprVPN is a tier-1 VPN provider, which means it fully owns and operates all of its servers.
-For you, this means that it can deliver top speeds on a consistent basis.
+For you, this means that it can generally deliver top speeds, although in our experience, sometimes the speed can be a bit inconsistent.
 In addition, this VPN boasts over 700 servers in more than 70 locations around the world, so you can be sure you’ll get an excellent performance needed for torrenting.